Mass Effect 2: Plot

 In 2183, shortly after the events of Mass Effect, the SSV Normandy, while patrolling for geth resistance, is attacked by an unknown vessel, forcing the crew to abandon ship.
-Shepard pushes Joker into the final escape pod before being blasted into space.
-After a suit breach, Shepard dies via asphyxiation as their body is pulled into the orbit of a nearby planet.
-The body is recovered by Cerberus, who begins the "Lazarus Project" with the sole purpose of bringing Shepard back to life.
-Two years later, Shepard is revived on an operating table and escapes a research station under attack by its security mechs alongside Jacob Taylor and Miranda Lawson.
-Shepard is brought to meet the Illusive Man, who reveals that entire populations of human colonies have disappeared all over the galaxy.
-Now working with Cerberus, Shepard is sent to investigate a recently attacked colony and encounters Tali and a contingent of quarians searching for their missing colleague.
-Clues uncovered by Shepard's team suggest that the Reapers are working by proxy through an insectoid alien race called the Collectors, who have abducted the colonists.
+Shepard pushes Joker into the final escape pod before being blasted into space and dying via asphyxiation after a suit breach.
+The body is pulled into the orbit of a nearby planet and recovered by Cerberus, who begins the "Lazarus Project" with the sole purpose of bringing Shepard back to life.
+Two years later, Shepard is revived on an operating table and escapes a research station under attack by its security mechs.
+Escaping alongside Jacob Taylor and Miranda Lawson, Shepard is brought to meet the Illusive Man, who reveals that entire populations of human colonies have disappeared all over the galaxy.
+Now working with Cerberus, Shepard is sent to investigate a recently attacked colony, encountering Tali and a contingent of quarians searching for their missing colleague.
+Shepard's team uncover clues that the Reapers are working by proxy through an insectoid alien race called the Collectors, who have abducted the colonists.

 The Illusive Man explains that the Collectors reside beyond the Omega-4 Relay, a place from which no ship has ever returned, and tasks Shepard with assembling a team to stop them.
 Shepard is also given command of a new starship, the Normandy SR-2, piloted again by Joker and equipped with an onboard AI named EDI.
 Shepard recruits Mordin Solus, Garrus Vakarian, Jack, and (optionally) Grunt, before the Illusive Man informs them that another human colony is under attack.
-With the help of Mordin's studies on Collector biology, Shepard defends the colony but cannot stop a large portion of the population from being captured.
-Shepard can recruit Tali'Zorah, Thane Krios, and Samara (who may be optionally replaced by Morinth) before being sent to explore a supposedly disabled Collector ship.
+Shepard defends the colony with the help of Mordin's studies on Collector biology, but cannot stop a large portion of the population from being captured.
+Shepard can then recruit Tali, Thane Krios, and Samara (who may be optionally replaced by Morinth) before being sent to explore a supposedly disabled Collector ship.
 There, Shepard learns that the Collectors were originally Protheans that were turned into slaves of the Reapers.
 With EDI's help, Shepard also finds out how to bypass the Omega-4 Relay before being ambushed by the Collectors.
 Although Shepard's squad escapes, their relationship with the Illusive Man is strained due to his prior knowledge of the trap.